FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 </nav>
 ```

-But we don't want it to look like unordered list on our website, so we can use CSS to fix that.
+But we don't want it to look like an unordered list on our website, so we can use CSS to fix that.

 ---